j-alder/radtype/README.md

 # radtype
-Fun (rad) typing game for a 2 year old

 My daughter loves to type on my keyboard(s), but the output of a text editor is not much fun for a small child.
 Secondly, I have to guard the modifier/hot keys to make sure she doesn't cause some system issue or send a love